 The following table clarifies the preauthorization, referral/coordination, and pre-approval requirements related to the travel benefit:

-The travel benefit provides reimbursement for pre-approved expenses, up to $10,000 in a 12-month period.
-To be eligible for reimbursement, expenses must be approved in advance (before you incur the expenses).
+The travel benefit provides reimbursement for pre-approved expenses, up to $10,000 per calendar year.
+To be eligible for reimbursement, expenses must be approved in advance (before you incur the expenses) through Care Coordination.
 Expenses eligible for reimbursement are:

 - Transportation by air (at the "coach" fare rate), for the patient and a travel companion to and from the provider

 - Transportation by rental car (standard class), bus, taxi (including alternative services such as Uber or Lyft), or shuttle

 - Lodging (one room) for up to five nights (night before procedure and four days of post-procedure recovery)

 - Meal and incidental expenses for you and your travel companion paid through a per-diem reimbursement of $100 per day

 Per-diem reimbursement will be mailed to you from Care Coordination upon receipt of supporting documentation of medical travel.